Gary Becker: Politics

 Becker's contributions to politics have come to be known as "Chicago political economy" of which he is considered one of the founding fathers.

 Becker's insight was to recognize that deadweight losses put a brake on predation.
 He took the well-known insight that deadweight losses are proportional to the square of the tax, and used it to argue that a linear increase in takings by a predatory interest group will provoke a non-linear increase in the deadweight losses its victim suffers.
 These rapidly increasing losses will prod victims to invest equivalent sums in resisting attempts on their wealth.
 The advance of predators, fueled by linear incentives, slows before the stiffening resistance of prey outraged by non-linear damages.

 Crime and punishment

 Jurist Richard Posner has stressed the enormous influence of Becker's work which "has turned out to be a fount of economic writing on crime and its control", as well as the analytics of crime and punishment.

 While Becker acknowledged that many people operate under a high moral and ethical constraint, criminals rationally see that the benefits of their crime outweigh the cost which depends upon the probability of apprehension, conviction, and punishment, and their current set of opportunities.
 From a public policy perspective, since the cost of increasing a fine is trivial in comparison to the cost of increasing surveillance, one can conclude that the best policy is to maximize the fine and minimize surveillance.
-However, this conclusion has limits, not the least of which include ethical considerations.